albertoivo/log-analisys/README.md

 2. `cd log-analysis-docker-fullstacknd`
 3. `docker-compose up`

-_The steps above will clone a repo with a the database and a `docker-compose.yml`.
-When you up the YML for the first time, it will download an PostgreSQL iamge and make a databse dump necessary for this project._
+_The steps above will clone a repo with a database and a `docker-compose.yml`.
+When you up the YML for the first time, it will download an PostgreSQL image and make a database dump necessary for this project.
+Please, read the README.md of this docker project._

 ### Running the app